awsdocs/amazon-workspaces-administration-guide/doc_source/enable-workdocs-active-directory.md

 # Enable Amazon WorkDocs for AWS Managed Microsoft AD<a name="enable-workdocs-active-directory"></a>

-If you're using AWS Managed Microsoft AD with Amazon WorkSpaces, you can enable Amazon WorkDocs for your directory through either the Amazon WorkDocs console or the AWS Directory Service console\.
+If you're using AWS Managed Microsoft AD with Amazon Workspaces, you can enable Amazon WorkDocs for your directory through either the Amazon WorkDocs console or the AWS Directory Service console\.

 **Note**
-Amazon WorkDocs is not available in all of the AWS Regions where Amazon WorkSpaces is available\.
+Amazon WorkDocs is not available in all of the AWS Regions where Amazon Workspaces is available\.
 For more information, see [Amazon WorkDocs Pricing](http://aws.amazon.com/workdocs/pricing/)\.

 **To enable WorkDocs through the Amazon WorkDocs console**